Protect your Windows endpoints from connecting to malicious USD-connected removable devices.

 - Temporarily block only some USB device types on an endpoint.

-- Mac—Ensure the endpoint is running a Cortex XDR agent 7.2 or later release.
+Cortex XDR agent 7.2 or a later release.

 To apply device control in your organization, you define device control profiles that determine which device types Cortex XDR blocks and which it permits.
 There are two types of profiles: